therkildsen-lab/galapagos-2/index.md

         # img/portfolio/thumbnails
         icon: ana_Ortiz_Matt.png
         url: '#'
-      - title: Project 2
+      - title: Overcoming Conservation Challenges
-        text: This is a very short project description.
+        text: Genomics Unlocks New Possibilities for Protecting Nature.
-        icon: 2.jpg
+        icon: powering_conservation.png
         url: '#'
-      - title: Project 3
+      - title: Our Goals
-        text: This is a very short project description.
+        text: Bold innovation is the only path forward.
-        icon: 3.jpg
+        icon: goals.png
         url: '#'
-      - title: Project 4
+      - title: The State of Genomic Data in the Galapagos
-        text: This is a very short project description.
+        text: How Complete is Our DNA Knowledge of Galapagos Animals?
-        icon: 4.jpg
+        icon: missing.png
         url: '#'
-      - title: Project 5
+      - title: Latest Project Highlights
-        text: This is a very short project description.
+        text: Stay Updated on Our Ongoing Work.
-        icon: 5.jpg
+        icon: work.png
         url: '#'
-      - title: Project 6
+      - title: Be Part of the Solution
-        text: This is a very short project description.
+        text: Support Our Mission to Advance Conservation Science in the Galapagos.
-        icon: 6.jpg
+        icon: join_us.png
         url: '#'

   - type: aside.html